eyedean/express-statics-65kb-fail/README.md

 ## Serving
 * `npm run http` will serve a http server on port 4001, so http://localhost:4001/assets/lenna60kb.jpg should be accessible
 * `npm run express` will start a express server on port 4002, so http://localhost:4002/assets/lenna60kb.jpg should be accessible
+* `npm run httpHeader` will start a http server with `X-POWERED-By` header on port 4003, so http://localhost:4002/ should be accessible and serve `a.txt`.

 # Content
 The servers created in this repo are minimal.
 Here is their content.